biopragmatics/oquat/docs/invalids/prefix/flybase.md

-# ZFIN
+# flybase: FlyBase Gene

+This page summarize the different resources that reference `flybase` but use local unique identifiers that do not match the standard pattern of ^FB\w{2}\d{7}$.
+Of the 5 resources,
-The following 3 variants were found: ['FB', 'FlyBase', 'Flybase']
+3 variants on the standard prefix were found: ['FB', 'FlyBase', 'Flybase'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref                                                                               |   usages_count | usages                                            |
 |---------------------------------------------------------------------------------------------|----------------|---------------------------------------------------|
 | `Flybase:http://flybase.bio.indiana.edu/allied-data/lk/interactive-fly/lewheld/preface.htm` |              1 | [BTO:0001464](https://bioregistry.io/BTO:0001464) |

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|